 The procedure of company formation in Slovenia for a sole trader is very basic due to the fact that this structure has the simplest characteristics a commercial entity can have.
 Those opening a company in Slovenia as a sole trader must consider the below mentioned aspects, which are the main characteristics of this type of structure:

-- • there is no legal difference between the owner of the sole trader and the company;
+- there is no legal difference between the owner of a sole trader and the company;

 What types of business activities are conducted in Slovenia?

 Slovenia is a state that develops a wide range of economic activities.
 It has a diversified economy and businessmen who want to open a company in Slovenia can find relevant business opportunities in numerous fields.
-Regarding the economic activity of natural persons (registered as sole traders) and legal persons operating in this country, the Slovenian Statistical Office released the below mentioned data, which is available for 2017:
+Regarding the economic activity of natural persons (registered as sole traders) and legal persons operating in this country, the Slovenian Statistical Office released the following data for 2024:

 Sole trader verifications and restrictions